miker83z/MPEG-21-Part-23-Webapp/README.md

-# MPEG-21 Media Contract Ontology to Smart Contracts
+# MPEG-21 Smart Contracts for Media

-This is a demo for the [MPEG21 MCO to Smart Contract UPM Response to N19504](http://cosasbuenas.es/mpeg/), based on Ethereum Smart contracts.
-The transformation from an
+This is a demo for the Smart Contracts for Media based on Ethereum Smart contracts
-MCO contract into a smart contract is performed by considering payments as transactions and actions to be performed on IP entities in the form of assets, i.e. Non Fungible Tokens